TiffanyObi/ios-arrays-lab/README.md

 `let myString = "This is good practice with Strings!"`

+Answer:
+let myString = "This is good practice with Strings!" var nonWhiteSpaceCount = 0 for char in myString {
+    if char.isWhitespace == false  {
+        nonWhiteSpaceCount += 1
+    }
+}
+print(nonWhiteSpaceCount)

-Iterate through the array below.
+// Iterate through the array below.
 For each sentence, print out how many non-whitespace characters are in it.

 `let myFavoriteQuotes = ["To be or not to be, that is the question.", "The only source of knowledge is experience.", "Mr. Gorbachev, tear down this wall!", "Four score and twenty years ago..."]`

+Answer:
+let myFavoriteQuotes = ["To be or not to be, that is the question.", "The only source of knowledge is experience.", "Mr. Gorbachev, tear down this wall!", "Four score and twenty years ago..."]

+var nonWhiteSpaceCount2 = 0

+for string in myFavoriteQuotes {
+    for char in string {
+        if char.isWhitespace == false {
+            nonWhiteSpaceCount2 += 1
+        }
+    }
+        print("\"\(string)\" has (\(nonWhiteSpaceCount2)) non-whiteSpace characters!")
+    }
+// this is exactly what was printed int the console.
+"To be or not to be, that is the question." has (32) non-whiteSpace characters!
+"The only source of knowledge is experience." has (69) non-whiteSpace characters!
+"Mr. Gorbachev, tear down this wall!" has (99) non-whiteSpace characters!
+"Four score and twenty years ago..." has (128) non-whiteSpace characters!

 ## Question 5